bpamos/tfmodule-aws-redis-enterprise-aa-demo/README.md

     ```
 3. Update `terraform.tfvars` variable inputs with your own inputs
     - Some require user input, some will will use a default value if none is given
+4. Input Redis Enterprise License file in the `re-license` folder
+    - change the `re-license.txt.example` to simply `re-license.txt` then enter in your license file.
+    - Free Trial License found here ([link] (https://redis.com/redis-enterprise-software/pricing/))

-4. Now you are ready to go!
+5. Now you are ready to go!
     * Open a terminal in VS Code:
     ```bash
-    # ensure ansible is in path
+    # ensure ansible is in path (you should see an output showing ansible is there)
     ansible --version
     # run terraform commands
     terraform init